Calendar of Industry Events

 - See all Upcoming Events

-The American Forage and Grassland Council (AFGC)is an international organization made up of 20 affiliate councils in the United States and Canada with a total individual membership of about 2,500.
-Our primary objective is to promote the profitable production and sustainable utilization of quality forage and grasslands.
+The American Forage and Grassland Council (AFGC)is an international organization made up of 22 affiliate councils in the United States with over 2,500 members.
+Our primary objective is to promote the profitable production and sustainable utilization of quality forage and grasslands and are dedicated to advancing the use of forage as a prime feed resource.
+Our members represent the academic community, producers, private industry, institutes and foundations.
+Together, they unite in a common cause to promote and develop the forage industry.

 Watch the AFGC Video Channel